-Factors that increase our energy bills
+Factors that impact our energy bills

 Changes in this year’s report

-The analysis in the report has been updated since November 2011 to reflect the latest assessment of policies.
+The analysis in the report has been updated since March 2013 to reflect the latest assessment of policies.
 In particular the analysis reflects:

 The impact of DECC policies on household energy bills

 The costs of policies currently represent 7 per cent (£89) of the household dual fuel (electricity and gas) bill – with around 3 per cent supporting policies that help deliver savings for those that need it most (through the Energy Company Obligation and the Warm Home Discount for example).
 This compares to wholesale energy costs which account for nearly half of the bill.

 Moreover, these policy costs do not take account of the energy savings that evidence shows policies are delivering.
 For example, retro-fit cavity wall insulation has been installed in around 265,000 homes over the past 12 months and a cumulative total of 2.9 million cavities, 5.6 million lofts and 192,000 solid walls have been insulated through Government schemes since April 2008, the start of CERT.
 Evidence on actual energy consumption shows that these measures can deliver significant savings – from around £26 to £287 or more per installation per year.